Wasting Light: Composition

-For Wasting Light, Grohl stated that they would go back to a rawer and heavier sound after "exploring new musical ground" on the previous records, adding that "with the last album we were too concerned with being musical, now it's time for us to be a rock band again".
+For Wasting Light, Grohl stated that they would go back to a more raw and heavier sound after "exploring new musical ground" on the previous records, adding that "with the last album we were too concerned with being musical, now it's time for us to be a rock band again".
 To contrast with the "seven or eight minute-long songs, with seven or eight sections, and two or three time changes" Grohl played with Them Crooked Vultures, he instead tried to compose the "tightest, catchiest four-and-a-half-minute 'softball bat to your face' songs".
 Hawkins added that he liked Wasting Light for being "straightforward, and that’s a good thing for us right now.
 The last couple [records] had some big dynamic changes."
 Grohl described the effort as their heaviest yet, later saying it was done because "I'm 42 now.
 I don't know if I'm going to be able to make this record when I'm 46 or 49.
 It's my last chance."
 While the demos that prompted Grohl to say the album would be their heaviest yet were not used on the album, Vig took the declarations to heart, following three criteria while recording: "It's got to be hooky, heavy, and we're going analog all the way."
-Critics described the album's overall sound as alternative rock, hard rock, and post-grunge.
+Critics described the album's overall sound as alternative rock, post-grunge and hard rock.